Our website uses cookies for statistical purposes.

 Subsidiary vs. Branch in Italy

-Foreign companies that want to start doing business in Italy in 2024 may register under one of the legal entities that are available under the Italian legislation or they may operate through a branch or a subsidiary.
-There are important differences between the two types of companies that should be known by the businessmen and our team of lawyers in Italy can provide in-depth legal assistance on the main characteristics of these two entities.
+Foreign companies that want to start doing business in Italy in 2026 may register under one of the legal entities that are available under the Italian legislation, or they may operate through a branch or a subsidiary.
+There are important differences between the two types of companies that should be known by businessmen, and our team of lawyers in Italy can provide in-depth legal assistance on the main characteristics of these two entities.

 What are the main characteristics of Italian branches/subsidiaries?